-Circles provide a replenishing and sanctuary place and can be considered laboratories of grace where people can learn to relate in a way so conflicts and problems can be resolved.
+We live in a world that cultivates separateness between people.
+When people join together in circles, they become keenly aware that such separateness does not really exist on a deeper level.
+Circles help alleviate the feeling that we stand alone against the harshness and violence of modern society.
+They remind us that we are all one.
+Circle Guidelines Circles provide a replenishing and sanctuary place and can be considered laboratories of grace where people can learn to relate in a way so conflicts and problems can be resolved.
 To participate in a circle, all you need is the desire, the willingness to attend the meetings, and agree to follow the guidelines.
 Each group determines their own rules but there are some universal circle guidelines that all agree to and help circle meetings to function more successfully.
-They include:

-- Invite your friends, family and partners; create a special circle center a space where you can put photos, flowers, candles, whatever your culture uses to celebrate a special time of relationships - Welcome by the Circle convener and begin with a period of silent reflection - One person speaks at a time use a talking peace if necessary - Speak from the heart and from your own experience - Listen for wisdom with compassion and with discernment instead of judgment - Invite silence and reflection when needed, in you and in the Circle - Take responsibility for your experience and your impact on the Circle - Make decisions, whenever possible, by consensus and write them down - Encourage and welcome diverse points of view - Agree to hold the tension, instead of rushing in to fix things - Keep the confidence of Circle discussions; respect the trust relationship about what is shared - Feel free to add other guidelines should Circle members find it useful to do so - Close with fixing the date for your next meeting

-Circle meetings are excellent places for people to learn positive lessons about power.
+They include: - Invite friends, family and partners; create a circle center a space where you celebrate a special time of relationships - Welcome by the Circle convener and begin with a period of silent reflection - One person speaks at a time use a talking peace if necessary - Speak from the heart and from your own experience - · Listen for wisdom with compassion and with discernment instead of judgment - Invite silence and reflection when needed, in you and in the Circle - Take responsibility for your experience and your impact on the Circle - Make decisions, whenever possible, by consensus and write them down - Encourage and welcome diverse points of view - Agree to hold the tension, instead of rushing in to fix things - Keep the confidence of Circle discussions; respect the trust relationship about what is shared - Feel free to add other guidelines should Circle members find it useful to do so - Close with fixing the date for your next meeting Circle meetings are excellent places for people to learn positive lessons about power.
 Circles rotate leadership so that each member gets a chance to experience the role of the leader.
-There is no hierarchy, only interactive, distributed leadership and accountability.

-Create your own Circle of compassion

-Invite your friends, colleagues and acquaintances and make sure to ask that people make a commitment to working within the circle to achieve the group objective.
+There is no hierarchy, only interactive, distributed leadership, accountability and compassion.
+Create your own Circle of compassion Invite your friends, colleagues and acquaintances and make sure to ask that people make a commitment to working within the circle to achieve the group objective.
 We encourage you to focus on the UN Sustainable Development Goals (SDGs) - Agenda 2030, and especially focus on SDG Target # 16.2 and making it your rallying point.
+You are however free to choose the theme(s) according to your community needs.